TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/1-basic-concepts.rst

 the template, readability increases immensely for other template editors who work on the same templates.

-The standard ViewHelper of Fluid will be imported and assigned to the shortcut ``f`` with the following declaration::
+The standard Viewhelper of Fluid will be imported and assigned to the shortcut ``f`` with the following declaration::

     {namespace f=TYPO3\CMS\Fluid\ViewHelpers}

 This namespace will be imported automatically by Fluid.
-All ViewHelpers that come with Fluid are prefixed with ``f``.
+All Viewhelpers that come with Fluid are prefixed with ``f``.
 Your own namespaces have to be imported into the template like previously mentioned.

 All tags, which begin with a registered prefix, will be evaluated.
 Here's a small example:

 .. code-block:: xml